raspberrypilearning/secure-messages/en/step_4.md

 --- task ---

-Instead of drawing the alphabet in a circle, let's write it out as an `alphabet` variable.
+Instead of drawing the alphabet in a circle, write it out as an `alphabet` variable.

 --- code ---
 ---